rh-impact/pl-deoldify/README.rst

 Abstract
 --------

-An app to convert old images to color images
+An application to colorize images and videos.

 Description